 Roof Issues That Can Cancel Your Homeowners Insurance

-- Leaks or unrepaired damage: Water intrusion, storm damage or frequent past roof claims can all raise red flags, especially if issues haven’t been fixed.
+Water intrusion, storm damage or frequent past claims raise red flags when left unfixed.

-Insurers closely evaluate your roof’s condition to assess risk and determine your rates and coverage options.
-While it may seem minor, the state of your roof is often seen as a reflection of potential future claims.
-By reviewing its condition, insurers can spot red flags early, create fairer policies and give homeowners insight into what drives their insurance costs.
+Insurers evaluate your roof's condition to assess risk and determine your rates and coverage options.
+Your roof reflects potential future claims, helping insurers spot red flags early.

 Older roofs or those made from less durable materials are more likely to suffer damage.

-A well-maintained roof is less costly to repair or replace.
+Well-maintained roofs cost less to repair or replace.

-Insurers prefer roofs that adhere to local building codes, as they meet specific safety and durability standards.
+Insurers prefer roofs that meet local building codes and safety standards.

-Poor roof condition can lead to further damage like water leaks, increasing potential claim costs.
+Poor roof condition can lead to water leaks, increasing potential claim costs.

-Insurers use historical data on roof conditions to predict future claims, helping with accurate premium calculations.
+Insurers use historical roof data to predict future claims and calculate premiums.

 Roof Maintenance Tips to Avoid Insurance Cancellation

-Keeping your roof in good shape protects both your home and your insurance coverage.
-A solid roof can lower the likelihood of insurance claims, leading to lower premiums and continuous coverage.
-Here are maintenance tips to keep your roof in good condition:
+Keeping your roof in good shape protects your home and your insurance coverage.
+Regular maintenance lowers the likelihood of insurance claims, leading to lower premiums and continuous coverage.
+Here are maintenance tips:

-- Schedule Annual & Post-Storm Inspections: Book a licensed roofer to inspect your roof every 12 months and after any major storm.
-Ask for a written report and photos so you can track changes over time.
+- Schedule annual and post-storm inspections: Hire a licensed roofer to inspect your roof annually and after major storms.
+Request a written report and photos to track changes over time.

-- Remove Roof Debris Immediately: After windy days or storms, check your roof for leaves, branches, or moss.
-Use a roof rake or hire a professional to clear it so moisture doesn’t get trapped.
+- Remove debris immediately: After windy days or storms, check your roof for leaves, branches or moss.
+Use a roof rake or hire a professional to clear debris and prevent moisture damage.

-- Inspect and Seal Roof Flashing: Look at the metal flashing around chimneys, vents, and skylights.
-If it’s loose, bent, or rusted, reseal it with roofing cement or hire a pro for repairs.
+- Inspect and seal roof flashing: Check the metal flashing around chimneys, vents and skylights.
+If it's loose, bent or rusted, reseal it with roofing cement or hire a professional for repairs.

-- Fix Small Problems Right Away: Replace missing shingles, reattach loose ones, and patch tiny leaks as soon as you notice them.
-Small repairs now can prevent a full roof replacement later.
+- Fix small problems right away: Replace missing shingles, reattach loose ones and patch small leaks as soon as you notice them.
+Small repairs now prevent a full roof replacement later.

-- Keep Your Attic Ventilated and Insulated: Install proper vents to let hot air escape in summer and prevent ice dams in winter.
-Check insulation to make sure it’s evenly distributed and not blocking airflow.
+- Keep your attic ventilated and insulated: Install proper vents to let hot air escape in summer and prevent ice dams in winter.
+Check that insulation is evenly distributed and not blocking airflow.

 Ensure you're getting the best rate for your home insurance.
 Compare quotes from the top insurance companies.